Learn How to Get the Most out of BriefCatch

 BriefCatch is designed to ignore quotations, but formatting irregularities can lead it to flag quoted language from time to time.
 Just ignore it.

-Why do you have stats and scores, and what do they mean?
+Why do you have Scores, and what do they mean?

 The BriefCatch scoring system has become one of the tool’s most popular features.
 But you can get a lot out of BriefCatch without ever generating your scores.
 Just following the suggested changes will improve and tighten your writing.